vishwanathkokare/tictactoe/README.md

+# TicTacToe

+This project was created with react.js and vite. just using with simply styles css and also it was for portfolio project and this was second project in that portfolio.

+It also have dark and light mode toggle button. just simply clicking in it can change the the color mode of website application

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.